How to Protect Your Child's Inheritance From His Spouse

 The Bottom Line: Work With Your Estate Planning Attorney

 If you want to ensure that your grandchildren receive a portion of your hard-earned money, discuss your intentions with your children and put together a plan that will guarantee that your wishes will be fulfilled.
-If you don't have an estate plan, or if you have an estate plan but it's more than a few years old, then sit down with an estate planning attorney.
-If you have one to work with, great, but if not, here are some tips to help you find the right one:
+If you don't have an estate plan or if you have one that's more than a few years old, sit down with an estate planning attorney.